evsey9/ProjectTheta/README.md

 # ProjectTheta
-An RPG Platformer that I am making.
+An RPG Platformer that I was making long ago.
+Largely unfinished, without any direction.